somatonic/ChromePhpLogger/README.md

 Chrome Php Logger 0.0.1
 =======================

-Module to log useful details directly in you Chrome JS console.
+Module to log useful details directly in your Chrome JS console.
 You can inspect most as objects and see infos or values.

 - logs render time
 - memory consumption